arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 #### EMEA EC200A-EU Module

 The **EMEA (EC200A-EU)** module is not compatible with **QMI** and operates using raw AT commands over a USB serial interface.
 It is also **not officially supported by ModemManager**, so it requires a different configuration approach compared to the **EG25 module**.
 When properly mounted and recognized by the Portenta X8, the module presents as a USB Ethernet device named `ec200aeu`, managed by existing `udev` rules.
-For more details, plese check [this section](#emea-ec200a-eu-module)
+For more details, please check [this section](#emea-ec200a-eu-module)

 To establish a network connection, use **mmcli** with the following command: